sapcc/terraform-provider-ccloud/website/docs/r/kubernetes_v1.html.markdown

 * `no_cloud` - (Optional) Disable all Kubernetes cloud providers.
 Defaults to `false`.
 Changing this forces a new resource to be created.

+* `dex` - (Optional) Enable dex installation to Kubernetes cluster.
+Defaults to `true`.
+Changing this forces a new resource to be created.

+* `dashboard` - (Optional) Enable Kubernetes dashboard installation to Kubernetes cluster.
+Defaults to `true`.
+Changing this forces a new resource to be created.

 * `backup` - (Optional) Configures the etcd database backup behaviour.
 Can either be `on`, `off` or `externalAWS`. `externalAWS` option is available only for admin accounts.
 Defaults to `on`, which corresponds to the OpenStack Swift